ModelEarth/community/resources/angular/README.md

 <here-map #map appId="APP-ID-HERE" appCode="APP-CODE-HERE"></here-map>
 ```

 Note, it's only a coincidence that we called the attribute #map.
+Open in a new port if you are already using default 4200 port.

 ```
 ng serve --port 4202